apple/swift-embedded-examples/Sources/EmbeddedSwift/Documentation.docc/SDKSupport/IntegrateWithZephyr.md

 # Integrating with Zephyr

-**⚠️ Embedded Swift is experimental.
-This document might be out of date with latest development.**

-For an introduction and motivation into Embedded Swift, please see "[A Vision for Embedded Swift](https://github.com/swiftlang/swift-evolution/blob/main/visions/embedded-swift.md)", a Swift Evolution document highlighting the main goals and approaches.
+Integrating Swift with Zephyr RTOS for embedded systems development

 The following document outlines how to setup a Swift to Zephyr project for an emulated ARM Cortex M0, explaining a few key concepts along the way.
-For a complete working example on real hardware, however, refer to the [nrfx-blink-sdk](../../../../nrfx-blink-sdk/) project that is compatible with nRF or other boards.
+For a complete working example on real hardware, however, refer to the [nrfx-blink-sdk](https://github.com/apple/swift-embedded-examples/tree/main/nrfx-blink-sdk) project that is compatible with nRF or other boards.

+> Note: Embedded Swift is experimental.
+Public releases of Swift do not support Embedded Swift, yet.
+See <doc:InstallEmbeddedSwift> for details.

 ## Zephyr Target Architecture Compatibility